sajetan/LIFT-KUL/README.md

 **drone_launcher** - Drone is always the responder.

 On executing **control_launcher**, an user can make the below choices:
 * ***Establish Drone Connection*** - choosing this, control center will initiate the key establishment protocol with the drone.
+The control center and the drone shall retransmit each other if the messages/responses are not reached successfully.
 * ***Close the System*** - will exit the terminal

 Below are a few choices when the *Key Establishment Phase Successful*: